Pradyumna: Descendants

 As per the Bhagavata Purana, Canto 10, Chapter 61, Aniruddha was the son of Pradyumna and Rukmavati.
-He was later abducted by Usha (daughter of Bana Daitya and granddaughter of Mahabali), who wished to marry him.
+He was later abducted by Usha (daughter of Bana asura and granddaughter of Mahabali), who wished to marry him.
 Usha's father, Banasura, however, imprisoned Aniruddha, creating a battle between Krishna and Shiva.
 In the battle, Pradyumna defeated Shiva's son Kartikeya, who fled on his peacock.
 At the end of the war, Banasura lost, and Aniruddha and Usha were married.
 Aniruddha is said to have been very much like his grandfather Krishna, to the extent that some consider him to be a jana avatar, an avatar of Vishnu.
 Aniruddha's son was Vajra.
 Vajra was known to be an invincible warrior and was the only survivor of the Yadu Dynasty after the Yadus' battle.
 According to some sources, Vajra then had 16 idols of Krishna and other gods carved from a rare, imperishable stone called Braja and built temples to house these idols in and around Mathura so as to feel the presence of Krishna.
 It is said that Pradyumna and Arjuna were equivalent in their skills.

 Texts

-The Hindu version of the history of Pradyumna is mentioned in Bhagavata Purana.
+The Hindu version of the history of Pradyumna is mentioned in Bhagavata Purana and Hari Vamsa.

 The Jain version of the story of Pradyumna is mentioned in the Pradyumna-charitra (poem in 18 canons) of Rajchandra, written in 1878 AD.